freegbee/agentic_photography_instructor/README.md

 ### TransformationAgent and AgentFactories
 - A `TransformationAgent` is a class that applies a series of transformers to an image.
 Agent has a fixed sequence of transformers.
 The image is sequentially passed from one transformer to the next.
 Provided image is _not_ copied, thus before calling the agent the image data must be copied/cloned.
-- The `TransformationAgent` recieves a list of transformer keys in its constructor.
-Thus it can be created with a fixed list of transformers to create training data.
+- The `TransformationAgent` receives a list of transformer keys in its constructor.
+Thus, it can be created with a fixed list of transformers to create training data.
 Or it can be based on a predicted label coming from the trained NN.
 - A `AbstractTransformationAgentFactory` is a factory that creates a list of `TransformationAgent` instances.
 THis results in a list of agents that each has a list of transformers.
 - A concrete factory must inherit from `AbstractTransformationAgentFactory` and implement the `create_agents` method.
-- The concrete factory is auto registering.
+- The concrete factory is auto registering (using `phx-class-registry` library - note the **phx**).
 To facilitate this, it needs to be imported in `src/transformer_agent/__init__.py`
+  - **Important**: The self registering needs only happens, then the module is imported.
+Thus, all modules with concrete factories need to be imported in the packages `__init__.py` and exported and then imported as needed.
+To make this more simple (and prevent having unused imports), `Registry.py` class has a method `init_registries` to import all modules with self registering classes.
 - Concrete factories allow for flexible composition, i.e. create a factory with a static list of agents or a factory that reads a CSV with all the agents to be created with different transformations
 - An example of a concrete factory is `StaticTransformationAgentFactory`